 Social media addiction is as severe as taking drugs, says a study by Harvard University.
 When people scroll through different social media platforms, a section of their brains that lightens up when they abuse drugs is also stimulated.

 When you visit a restaurant or check groups of students at school, you can bet a good number of them would be found seriously focused on their phones.
 This shows how far social media and cellphones have slowly found their way to become a necessity.

 9. Unchecked Social Media Usage Causes Fight Amongst Couples

 A 2013 study amongst couples on Facebook showed that many of their issues stem from Facebook-related events.
 This happens understandably because one’s daily life becomes less attractive as social media takes more of that person’s time and ultimately shapes life’s view.

 In fact, one study shows that people who post excessively on Facebook tend to feel less satisfied in their relationships.

 In conclusion, we have discussed a few of the effects of social media on relationships.
 Therefore, a proper check on social media usage is vital to encourage long-lasting relationships.

 This is just a glimpse of very few possible scenarios that lead from a small argument to a big end of relationship fights.

 Anything that is more than intended is a poison to you.
 Stay private on your private affairs.
-There is nothing wrong in sharing as long as it is mutual consent of both partners and both are sensible enough about what should be private and what can be not.
+There is nothing wrong with sharing as long as it is the mutual consent of both partners and both are sensible enough about what should be personal and what can be not.